S4 Capital (LON:SFOR) Stock Price Up 14.6% After Insider Buying Activity

-Specifically, insider Wesley ter Haar purchased 164,583 shares of the company’s stock in a transaction on Wednesday, October 1st.
-The stock was acquired at an average price of GBX 23 per share, for a total transaction of £37,854.09.
+Specifically, insider Wesley ter Haar bought 164,583 shares of S4 Capital stock in a transaction that occurred on Wednesday, October 1st.
+The stock was bought at an average price of GBX 23 per share, for a total transaction of £37,854.09.

 Analysts Set New Price Targets

-Several brokerages have recently issued reports on SFOR.
-Jefferies Financial Group reduced their price objective on S4 Capital from GBX 55 to GBX 45 and set a “buy” rating on the stock in a research note on Tuesday, September 9th.
-Deutsche Bank Aktiengesellschaft reduced their price target on S4 Capital from GBX 32 to GBX 26 and set a “hold” rating on the stock in a research report on Monday, September 15th.
-Finally, Peel Hunt lowered their price objective on S4 Capital from GBX 30 to GBX 25 and set a “hold” rating for the company in a research report on Monday, September 15th.
-One equities research analyst has rated the stock with a Buy rating and two have issued a Hold rating to the company’s stock.
-According to MarketBeat.com, the stock presently has an average rating of “Hold” and an average target price of GBX 32.
+SFOR has been the topic of a number of research reports.
+Deutsche Bank Aktiengesellschaft cut their price objective on S4 Capital from GBX 32 to GBX 26 and set a “hold” rating on the stock in a report on Monday, September 15th.
+Jefferies Financial Group cut their price target on shares of S4 Capital from GBX 55 to GBX 45 and set a “buy” rating on the stock in a report on Tuesday, September 9th.
+Finally, Peel Hunt reduced their price target on shares of S4 Capital from GBX 30 to GBX 25 and set a “hold” rating for the company in a research report on Monday, September 15th.
+One research analyst has rated the stock with a Buy rating and two have given a Hold rating to the stock.
+According to data from MarketBeat, the stock has a consensus rating of “Hold” and an average target price of GBX 32.

-S4 Capital (LON:SFOR – Get Free Report) last released its quarterly earnings data on Monday, September 15th.
-The company reported GBX 0.20 EPS for the quarter.
-As a group, analysts anticipate that S4 Capital plc will post 6.6098807 earnings per share for the current year.
+S4 Capital (LON:SFOR – Get Free Report) last issued its quarterly earnings results on Monday, September 15th.
+The company reported GBX 0.20 earnings per share (EPS) for the quarter.
+As a group, equities research analysts expect that S4 Capital plc will post 6.6098807 earnings per share for the current year.

 S4 Capital plc, together with its subsidiaries, operates as a digital advertising and marketing services company in the Americas, Europe, the Middle East, Africa, and the Asia Pacific.
 It operates through three segments: Content, Data & Digital Media, and Technology Services.
 The company offers contents, campaigns, and assets for paid, social, and earned media, such as digital platforms and apps, as well as brand activations.